-ISBN: 978-0-07-759716
+ISBN: 978-0-07-759716 or ISBN 9780073523187

 The book is available as new with the "Connect" package at the HFCC college bookstore (click here to go to the HFCC college bookstore website).
 However, the price at the bookstore is \$232, non-refundable.
-We will not be using the "Connect" online package that is bundled with the book, therefore if you can find a cheaper copy without "Connect", or a used copy, or a rental copy, or an ebook (Kindle) copy elsewhere, I suggest buying the cheapest copy that meets your needs.
-At this page at Amazon.com used copies and Kindle and rental versions are available.
+We will not be using the "Connect" online package that is bundled with the book, therefore you do NOT have to buy a new copy of the book.
+If you can find a cheaper copy without "Connect", or a used copy, or a rental copy, or an ebook (Kindle) copy elsewhere, I suggest buying the cheapest copy that meets your needs.
+At this page at Amazon.com used copies and Kindle and rental versions are available at much, much cheaper prices.